Francesca DiMattio: Career

-hrough shifts in scale, elements that are typically accents become primary.
+Through shifts in scale, elements that are typically accents become primary.
 Things do not behave as expected.
 Tiny figurines appear over scaled, floral motifs become viral, and torsos morph from flora and fauna.
 Through painting and the hybridization of art and craft she has introduced a dialogue with the past that has enlivened the contemporary world art scene.
 Her ceramic sculptures include monumental candelabras heavy with historical references suggesting the weight of ceramic styles on chaotic post-modern lighting and living.
-Her totems reference Greek Caryatids carried into a present rethinking of the weight women bear today.A large monstrous 9-foot tall piece, She-Wolf (2018), evokes W.B.
+Her totems reference Greek Caryatids carried into a present rethinking of the weight women bear today.
+A large monstrous 9-foot tall piece, She-Wolf (2018), evokes W.B.
 Yeats’ poem, The Second Coming with its ending…”... what rough beast, its hour come round at last, Slouches towards Bethlehem to be born?”

 The Caryatid works “exemplify this penchant for hybridity, each one encapsulating several oppositions between masculine and feminine, playful and serious, contemporary and ancient, high culture and low”(Fullerton).
 DiMattio takes traditional aspects of femininity and adds different components to the design of the sculpture.“Despite the show’s title, one was immediately struck by the fact that these figures had been liberated from their traditional role as architectural supports”(Fullerton).
 The layering in her work is not only visual but also figurative, for example the freeing of the caryatid can be looked at as freeing the female body of traditional view.
 DiMattio also creates paintings that “take architecture as their subject as a means to restructure the concept of space”(Saatchi).
 In her paintings Ladder and Broken Arch at the Saatchi Gallery,“elements collide into each other, become entangled, and co-exist—complicating our understanding of perspective and space.
 Her work seems to exist somewhere in between the abstract and the figurative”(Saatchi).